CJLove/artstore/README.md

 - `zip` - a `.zip` file can be uploaded to artstore and will be extracted to the item's directory.
 It is assumed that the directory will include an `index.html` file.

-- `collection` - a file can be uploaded to artstore and will be stored in the item's directory.
+- TODO: `collection` - a file can be uploaded to artstore and will be stored in the item's directory.
 The last `depth` artifact files in the item directory will be retained.
 An `index.html` file will be regenerated for the item's directory with links to all artifact files.
 It is assumed that the filename will be unique (e.g. containing a version number).

+## Container image
+The `Dockerfile` can be used to build a container image.
+The `/etc/artstore` directory should be mounted into the container, as state information is maintained there.
+The path to the directory hierarchy managed by `artstore` should be passed in as well.

+## Nginx proxy
+The `default.conf` is a sample configuration file for `/etc/nginx/conf.d` which configures Nginx as a proxy for `artstore` (e.g. httpd://foo.com/artstore/ is proxied to the `artstore` service).

 ## REST API
+The following URIs are if the `artstore` service is run directly.
+If the service is run with nginx or some other proxy then the URIs would likely have some other prefix (for example I use `artstore`)

-`POST artstore/<project>/<item>`		- upload a file with metadata for the specified project and item.
+`POST /<project>/<item>`		- upload a file with metadata for the specified project and item.
 Expected Content-Type header is `multipart/form-data` with key `item`

-`GET artstore/` - return list of projects
+`GET /` - return list of projects

-`POST artstore/<project>` - add a project configured based on the json passed in the request (see above project configuration).
+`POST /<project>` - add a project configured based on the json passed in the request (see above project configuration).
 Expected Content-Type header is `application/json`.

-`GET artstore/<project>` - get a project's current configuration
+`GET /<project>` - get a project's current configuration

-TODO: `PUT artstore/<project>` - update a project's configuration - what would this do to existing artifacts?
+TODO: `PUT /<project>` - update a project's configuration - what would this do to existing artifacts?

-`DELETE artstore/<project>` - delete a project
+`DELETE /<project>` - delete a project